jazzband/djangorestframework-simplejwt/docs/customizing_token_claims.md

 its corresponding serializer.
 Here\'s an example :

 !!! info
-if you are interested in Asynchronous version of the class, use `AsyncNinjaJWTDefaultController` and `AsyncNinjaJWTSlidingController`.
+if you are interested in an Asynchronous version of the class, use `AsyncNinjaJWTDefaultController` and `AsyncNinjaJWTSlidingController`.
-Also note, it's only available for Django versions that supports asynchronous actions.
+Also note, it's only available for Django versions that support asynchronous actions.

 ```python
 from ninja_jwt.schema import TokenObtainPairInputSchema